+The following types of discharges are not illicit discharges for the purpose of this Chapter unless the Director determines that the type of discharge, whether singly or in combination with others, is causing or is likely to cause pollution of surface water or groundwater.
 The following types of discharges are not illicit discharges for the purpose of this Chapter unless the Administrative Official determines that the type of discharge, whether singly or in combination with others, is causing or is likely to cause pollution of surface water or groundwater:

-(a) Diverted stream flows.
+- (a) Diverted stream flows.

 - (b) Rising groundwaters.

 - (c) Uncontaminated groundwater infiltration as defined in 40 CFR 35.2005(20).

 - (d) Uncontaminated pumped groundwater.

 - (e) Foundation drains.

 - (f) Air conditioning condensation.

 - (g) Irrigation Uncontaminated irrigation water from agricultural sources that is commingled with urban stormwater.

 - (h) Springs.

 - (i) Water Uncontaminated water from crawl space pumps.

 - (j) Footing drains.

 - (k) Flows from riparian habitats and wetlands.

 - (I) Discharges from emergency firefighting activities.

+- (m) Non-stormwater discharges covered by a NPDES or State Waste Discharge Permit issued by Ecology or EPA.